priyachawlacode/Image-Caption-Generator/README.md

 For Python Code Working :-
 1) Clone /Download the code
-2) Follow Readme inside Predict folder.
+2) Change all the paths.
-3) Download saved_model folder from the link given below and add the folder inside predict folder
+3) Download trainedmodel1500.h5 from the link given below and add the folder inside predict folder
+4) Download ResNet50.h5 from the link given below and add it in same place as predict.py.
-4) Run python code
+5) Run python code

 For Total Working :-
 1) Run the python code as described above